DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-12-supporting-providers-to-submit-data-directly-to-register.md

 As soon as features were functional, we allowed providers and vendors to test them in dedicated sandbox environments, allowing them to test how well they worked with the complex ecosystems of hardware and software that HEIs use.

-In the month before and two months after go-live (August to October 2025), we ran drop-in sessions fortnightly, where we made key product, design and technical staff available to answer questions and troubleshoot participants’ problems.
+In the month before and two months after go-live (August to October 2025), we ran fortnightly drop-in sessions, where we made key product, design, and technical staff available to answer questions and troubleshoot participants’ problems.

 ## Opportunities